meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 ## Adaptation Level Theory Justification
 At first, winning the lottery would make other events seem less pleasurable, by **contrast.** Over time, this event may not seem to have any effect at all due to **habituation.**

 There is an interesting caveat with accdient victims.
-Although accident victims did not tend to take more pleasure in ordinary events and rated themselves as less happy than the contorls, there was a significant differ
+Although accident victims did not tend to take more pleasure in ordinary events and rated themselves as less happy than the contorls, there was a significant difference in how they rated their PAST happiness compared to their PRESENT.
 ## Nostalgia Effect
-The accident victims recall their past as being happier than did controls (nostalgia effect) and also report their present as being less happy than their controls.
-However, the victim rating of present happiness is still above the midpoint of the scale and did not appear to be as unhappy as expected.
+By contrast to their state currently,

 # Why is there a difference?
 ## Second Study